earthspay/earths-documentation/en/smart-contracts/smart-accounts.md

 As a result, We define the following constraint for a _**script cost**_:

 * A script must have a size _**no more 8 kB**_.
-* The fixed cost for each scripted unit is equal to **400000 **_**wavelets**_ \(Waves coins, 100000000 wavelets = 1 Wave\).
+* The fixed cost for each scripted unit is equal to **400000 **_**earthlets**_ \(Earths coins, 100000000 earthlets = 1 Earth\).

 **Examples:**

-* If transaction's usual cost is 0.001 WAVES, in case of smart scripting exactly the same transaction will be cost 0.001 + 0.004 WAVES.
+* If transaction's usual cost is 0.001 EARTHS, in case of smart scripting exactly the same transaction will be cost 0.001 + 0.004 EARTHS.
-* Set Alias for an account without a script would cost 0.001 WAVES, whereas for a Smart Account it would be 0.001+0.004=0.005 WAVES.
+* Set Alias for an account without a script would cost 0.001 EARTHS, whereas for a Smart Account it would be 0.001+0.004=0.005 EARTHS.

 **Note. **All minimal transactions fees can be found [_**here**_](../transactions-fees.md).